NBISweden/NBIS-support-framework/pipelines/README.md

 We don't approach tools here because so numerous exist.
 We advise to use as most as possible tools available into [conda](https://anaconda.org), we emphase the tools developed at [SciLifeLab][slopen] and at [NBIS][nbis_tools], and promote the use of [bio.tools](https://bio.tools) for searching existing tools.

 # Pipelines

+## Plan to develop a new pipeline?

+NBIS has currently two repositories for easy development of pipelines.
+They are modules based, which means each module is dedicated for one task.
+Modules can be picked and connected to each other at your convenience to create complex workflows.

+  * for *nextflow* pipelines see [pipelines-nextflow][nbis_nextflow].
+  * for *bpipe* pipelines see [pipelines-bpipe][nbis_bpipe].
+  * for *snakemake* -- TO DO --

 ## Pipelines per workflow